Shaw Island: Island infrastructure and amenities

+Arts and culture

 Historical structures

 Shaw Island School District #10, has an operational historic one-room school (although a second room was later added), with classes for kindergarten through eighth grade students.
 Known as the Little Red Schoolhouse, it has been in continuous use since it was built in 1891 and is the longest-running school in the State of Washington.
 The building is listed on the U.S. National Register of Historic Places.

 Shaw Island also has a small membership funded library and historical museum.

 Popular culture

 Shaw Island was featured during the fifth-season episode "Access" of the political drama The West Wing as the site of a standoff between terrorist suspects and the US government, similar to the Waco, Texas Branch Davidian standoff.

+Shaw Island was mentioned in the movie Glory.

+Cartoonist Zach Stroum drew an online comic strip named "Shaw Island" from 2000 to 2006, before retiring his online presence.
+The strip featured characters living on and around the island, including a hamster society that was often used to parody popular video games and anime series of the time.